 BHP released its Water Stewardship Position Statement in FY2019, which outlines our vision for a water secure world by 2030, an aim consistent with the United Nations Sustainable Development Goals.

-In our Position Statement, we commit to set public, context-based business level targets for our operated assets to both improve our management of water and support shared challenges.
-This commitment aims to ensure water resources are conserved and resilient so they can continue to support healthy ecosystems, maintain cultural and spiritual values and sustain economic activity.
+In our Position Statement, we commit to set public, context-based business level targets that aim to improve our management of water and support shared approaches to water management within the regions where we operate to ensure local water resources are conserved and resilient so they can continue to support healthy ecosystems, maintain cultural and spiritual values and sustain economic activity.

 What is a Water Resource Situational Analysis (WRSA)?

 A Water Resource Situational Analysis (WRSA) is a holistic assessment and summary of the sustainability, governance, and social, cultural, spiritual, environment and economic values of water (fresh or marine) within a defined catchment area.

 Each of our operated assets has identified and assessed risks (both threats and opportunities) within the catchments where we operate.

 Water is a blue thread connecting our operations to the people and environments around them.
 We have assessed risks (both threats and opportunities) that could arise from our water-related interactions and use this information to improve our management.
 For example, this information may lead us to improve our understanding of hydrogeology or stakeholder values within a catchment, or to change our water management practices to address a potential environmental impact or dependency.
 This understanding has also been used to inform the setting of our CBWTs.

 Refer to the Water page for more information on the water-related risks our operated assets manage, and the BHP Operating and Financial Review, 9 – How we manage risk for more on BHP’s Risk Framework.